MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ## Prerequisites

-- You have an existing Azure Data Explorer cluster that uses VNet injection and you want to migrate it.
+- You have an existing Azure Data Explorer cluster that uses Virtual Network injection and you want to migrate it.
 - (Optional) You have a virtual network and a subnet where you want to create the private endpoint for the Azure Data Explorer cluster.
 - You have the necessary permissions to establish and oversee private endpoints and private DNS zones within your subscription and resource group.
 For the Azure Data Explorer cluster, Contributor access is required, while other resources like Azure Storage or Event Hubs may require Owner permissions.